Updated May 27, 2025

 A Final Word

-Traditional disposable pads are often made with toxic chemicals that can do quite a bit of harm to our bodies and not to mention the environment.
-Getting in the habit of using reusable pads may take a little bit of time, but once you get comfortable wearing them, the discomforts of traditional disposable pads will fade away, slowly becoming a distant memory.
+Traditional disposable pads are often made with toxic chemicals that can harm our bodies and the environment.
+Getting in the habit of using reusable pads may take a little bit of time, but once you get comfortable wearing them, the discomfort of traditional disposable pads will fade away, slowly becoming a distant memory.

-So take care of your health today and make the switch to reusable pads like the ones from Rael
+Take care of your health today and make the switch to reusable pads like the ones from Rael.

 Sources: